Is there a cure for IBS? The million dollar question...

 Maybe it’s the word “cure” that is causing a misinterpretation.

-It’s essentially your body letting you know that something inside you is out of balance.
-And if you don’t react, it may well develop new symptoms and tell you louder it needs help – until you do something to support your body and heal.
+It’s essentially your body letting you know that something inside you is being triggered.
+And it may well develop new symptoms and tell you louder it needs help – until you do something to support yourself and heal.

-However, it would be wise to find out why your body is reacting in the way it is.
+Instead, it would be a good idea to find out why your body is reacting in the way it is.

 And then address the reasons behind those reactions.